Bananas, baseball and headaches - counting the cost of Tokyo's Olympic delay

 Sales of the flats and showroom tours have been suspended until further notice, Mitsui Fudosan Residential, which is leading the real estate project, said on Monday.

-Tokyo organizers have about 3,500 people on staff, with a number of those seconded from the government or sponsoring companies.
+Tokyo organisers have about 3,500 people on staff, with a number of those seconded from the government or sponsoring companies.

-“Many of the temporary staff are wanting to get back to their own organizations so this will affect their motivation,” said one Olympics insider about the delay.
+“Many of the temporary staff are wanting to get back to their own organisations so this will affect their motivation,” said one Olympics insider about the delay.

 The postponement will heap more pain on hotels, which have been battered by coronavirus.